-Because index funds mirror the returns of the stock market, the don't usually beat it, but they do perform consistently and tend to be lower risk than other kinds of funds.
+Because index funds mirror the returns of the stock market, they don't usually beat it, but they do perform consistently and tend to be lower risk than other kinds of funds.

-Hence, many of the best performing ETFs are more strategic or riskier than a standard index fund.
+On the other hand, many of the best performing ETFs are more strategic (and may be riskier) than a standard index fund.
 And because of this, they often charge a higher management fee for the service.

 What fees do you pay when you invest in ETFs?

-These are the two main fees you'll need to consider when investing in an ETF:
+These are the 3 main fees you'll need to consider when investing in an ETF:

 - Brokerage fee: This is the fee charged by the broker or online trading platform every time you invest in a stock or ETF.
 This is typically around $10 to $30 per trade.